-You want to keep the dirt dry and not sticky so being under some sort of cover is idea.
+You want to keep the dirt dry and not sticky so being under some sort of cover is ideal.

 You can mix all the ingredients together briefly, but leave the chickens to do the heavy-duty work for you!

 Chickens are super inquisitive.
-Generally when they see something new in their pen they will come investigate!
-I think putting some treats such as a bit of cracked corn or dried mealworms in the top could also encourage them over.
+Generally, when they see something new in their pen they will come to investigate!
+Putting some treats such as a bit of cracked corn or dried mealworms in the top could also encourage them over.

-The most important thing it to make sure this is a fun activity for you and your chooks.
+The most important thing is to make sure this is a fun activity for you and your chooks.

 Remember, if you see your flock flicking dirt around and acting crazier than normal, this is a normal fun part of chicken life!